 In the Harvard Business Review article “The Data-Driven Case for Vacation – Harvard Business Review” the authors of the article, Shawn Achor and Michelle Gielan, make the case that taking a vacation makes employees more productive.
 We believe that research applies to all levels of management.

 Taking time away from the office can help you and your business stay healthy

 Now that you’ve agreed to take a vacation, you need a plan in place!
 Your plan will help prepare your office staff for your absence.
 It should include ensuring that the right Operations and Procedures are in place.
 Also, a solid plan will help your admins know how to escalate and handle issues that may arise while you’re away.
-In addition, you may want to consider engaging an outside party to serve in an interim management role for your agency as temporary Director of Operations.
+In addition, you may want to consider engaging an outside party to serve in an interim management role for your agency as a temporary Director of Operations.

-A consulting group like Senior Care Business Advisors can help strengthen your Policies, Procedures and Operations structure, as well as serve as temporary Directors of Operations to handle caregiver and client escalations and resolve them while you’re away, leaving you free to enjoy your vacation.
+A consulting group like Senior Care Business Advisors can help strengthen your Policies, Procedures, and Operations structure, as well as serve as temporary Directors of Operations to handle caregiver and client escalations and resolve them while you’re away, leaving you free to enjoy your vacation.

 If you are looking for another way to get some time off, please check out our article outlining our on-call solution.